ShawnYou1/BurningVocabularyCopyright/README.md

 ## Copyright Notice
 Burning Vocabulary is original.
-Burning Vocabulary's founder is 游少华(English name: Shawn You).
 Burning Vocabulary was created in Aug.
 2019.
 The repository commit history as proven.
 Here is detail of Burning Vocabulary below.